Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Introduction

-How a tissue responds to external and internal mechanical stresses will depend on its rheological (i.e., material) properties.
+How an epithelial tissue responds to external and internal mechanical stresses depends on its rheological (i.e., material) properties.
 While there have been numerous studies focusing on the rheology of a single cell~\cite{desprat2006microplates,salbreux2012actin,berthoumieux2014active}, much less is known about tissue rheology, particularly during development.
-In order to develop a comprehensive understanding of tissue mechanics, such insight is key.
-Though single cell measurements are valuable, the mechanics of a tissue can be drastically different from that of its constituent cells.
+In order to develop a comprehensive understanding of epithelial tissue mechanics, such insight is key.
+Though single cell measurements are valuable, the mechanics of an epithelial tissue can be drastically different from that of its constituent cells.
 The stiffness of cell monolayers, for example, is orders of magnitude higher than the stiffness of constituent cells, while the time dependent mechanical behaviors of monolayers in response to deformation vary depending on the magnitude of loading~\cite{harris2012characterizing}.
-Embryonic cell aggregates have been shown to behave elastically (i.e., solid-like) at short time scales but flow like fluids at long time scales, which facilitates both the robustness needed to maintain integrity and the flexibility to morph during development~\cite{forgacs1998viscoelastic}.
-Experiments have characterized the mechanical behaviors of tissues at various loading conditions, which led to a phenomenological description that models the relaxation properties of epithelial monolayers based on fractional calculus~\cite{bonfanti2020unified}.
+Embryonic cell aggregates have been shown to behave elastically (i.e., solid-like) at short timescales, but they flow like fluids at long timescales, which facilitates both the robustness needed to maintain integrity and the flexibility to morph during development~\cite{forgacs1998viscoelastic}.
+Experiments have characterized the mechanical behaviors of epithelial tissues at various loading conditions, which led to a phenomenological description that models the relaxation properties of epithelial monolayers based on fractional calculus~\cite{bonfanti2020unified}.
 Notably, a recent particle-based model that includes cell division and apoptosis provided a plausible microscopic model for nonlinear rheological response~\cite{matoz2017nonlinear}.
 Particle-based models are, however, unable to capture geometric aspects such as cell shape.
 It is, therefore, necessary to investigate rheological response in geometric models.